microsoft/BotBuilder-Samples/experimental/generation/readme.md

 ### Templates

 Templates are `.lg` files the generation tool uses to inject intelligence into your generated dialogs.
-They handle things like ambiguity resolution, interruption, cancellation and more, as well as allowing you to map entity types to your properties.
+They handle things like ambiguity resolution, interruption, cancellation and more, as well as allowing you to map complex pre-built entity types to your properties.

 In general, you won't need to understand how they work, or write any yourself - the tool comes with a set of pre-built templates that are sufficient for most cases.
 However, you may need to know what templates are available for you when creating your schema in order to map your properties to entities.